rohityadav776/wine_prediction/README.md

 # wine_prediction

-Python script for Red and White wine prediction using neural network,implemented in Keras.
+Python script for Red and White wine prediction using neural network,implemented in Keras.</br>
-1.Binary class classification(output is in 0 or 1).
+1.Binary class classification(output is in 0 or 1).</br>
 2.Prediction accuracy 92%.

 ## Getting Started